 Isla Holbox

-Isla Holbox is the most beautiful beach destination and one of my top tips for Mexico!
-The beautiful blue waters, the snow-white beaches, the pelicans flying over your head, the delicious ceviches and the laid back vibe make it a destination to come back to over and over again.
+Isla Holbox is the most beautiful beach destination and one of my top Mexico travel tips.
+The beautiful blue waters, the snow-white beaches, the pelicans flying around, the delicious ceviches and the laid back vibe make it a destination to come back to over and over again.

 Isla Holbox is a peninsula and also a protected nature reserve, with more than 150 species of birds.
 You can enjoy the sun, sea and beach but also go for beautiful walks and swim with whale sharks.
 In the evenings you will be able to observe a natural highlight called, bioluminescence, organisms in the water that emit light.
 And if you like street art, the small town of Holbox has countless cool painted walls, created by artists from all over the world.

 Holbox is a peninsula in the north of Yucatán and only accessible by boat.
-It is peaceful there, and less visited than the Riviera Maya, which includes Cancún, Playa del Carmen and Tulum
+It is very peaceful there, and less visited than the Riviera Maya, which includes Cancún, Playa del Carmen and Tulum.

 Campeche

 Campeche is a colonial town in the state of Campeche, located on the Gulf of Mexico.
 This port town is known for its ancient city walls, pastel-colored houses and infamous history.
-Campeche was built by the Spaniards on a former Mayan settlement and, because of its location, quickly grew into an important port city.
-Because wealthy Campeche attracted numerous pirates and was sacked several times, the Spanish began building a large city wall.
-Campeche became one of the best defended cities of the Spanish empire.
+Campeche was built by the Spaniards on a former Mayan settlement and because of its stratetic location, it quickly grew into an important port city.
+Wealthy Campeche attracted numerous pirates and was attacked several times.
+That’s why the Spanish began building a large city wall, making Campeche one of the best defended cities of the Spanish empire.

 Today, Campeche’s walled city center is on the Unesco World Heritage list.
 You can stroll through the city’s colonial streets, look for street art and learn more about its history.
 Calle 59 is the most beautiful street for pictures, because of the colored houses and fine terraces.
 Stroll along the Malecón to get some fresh air.
 Moreover, at the end of the day it is the perfect place for a stunning sunset.